Community Wellbeing

 Thoughtful Solutions that Help Homeless People and Keep Our Community Safe and Clean

-by Bobarino, 9 months ago
+by Bobarino, about 2 years ago

 It use to be I could go anywhere in Bellingham and feel safe.
 Now there are places where I perceive a lesser degree of safety.
 The recent article in the Bham Herald reveals some of the safety issues of concern as they relate to the Homeless Camp by Walmart.
 Certainly this is on private property and the city is trying to do something about it, as it appears.
 However, I don't understand why we as a city don't immediately respond to illegal encampments.
 It seems we allow people to set up a tent here or there and we don't respond...
 Continue reading